santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/SSIS--DQS--MDS-%2D-From-SQL-On-Prem/Tools/Netmon.md

 4) can also filter using the Source Port & Destination Port

-EX Problem SQL 2016 does not http_conneciton manager goes over TLS 1.0
+EX Problem Visual Studio SSIS 2015 does not http_conneciton manager goes over TLS 1.0

 Look for encryption alert